SttApollo/coaching-program-automation/docs/governance.md

 | Trello | n8n credential (API key) | Card comments + label updates on specified board only |
 | Anthropic API | n8n credential (API key) | Text generation only |

-**Coordinator access:** The coordinator submits the scheduling form but has no direct access to n8n, the Google Sheet, or the Trello API credentials.
+**Operator access:** The coordinator submits the scheduling form but has no direct access to n8n, the Google Sheet, or the Trello API credentials.

 **No Gmail or Contacts access:** Google OAuth credentials are intentionally scoped to exclude Gmail and Contacts.
 The system drafts the email but does not send it.

-**Offboarding:** On any team member departure, the following must be completed: rotate the Apps Script shared secret, rotate Google OAuth credentials in n8n, remove the departing member from the Trello board, and — if the developer is leaving — transfer n8n account ownership to the coach before access is removed.
+**Offboarding:** On any team member departure, the following must be completed: rotate the Apps Script shared secret, rotate Google OAuth credentials in n8n, remove the departing member from the Trello board.

 ---